Welcome to Photograph God: Kabbalah Through a Creative Lens.

 Seeing God through a Viewfinder

-The project that I assigned my students at Ariel University Center of Samaria and Emuna College of the Arts in Jerusalem was to photograph God – to document processes revealing six divine attributes in their everyday life.
+The project that I assigned my students at Ariel University and Emunah College School of the Arts in Jerusalem was to photograph God – to document processes revealing six divine attributes in their everyday life.

 Seeing God is Getting in Touch with Reality